a16z/halmos/README.md

 $ pip install halmos
 ```

-Or, if you want to try the latest dev version:
+Or, if you want to try out the nightly build version:
 ```
 $ pip install git+https://github.com/a16z/halmos
 ```